39-Year-Old Pitcher – Free Agent

 Chris Young Contract Information:

-Agreed to a minor league contract with the Nationals in April of 2013.
+Signed a minor-league contract with the Padres in December of 2017.

 To instantly reveal our fantasy analysis of every player – including Chris Young – simply subscribe now.